Meet Our Board of Directors

 She and her husband, Bill Sierks, live in The Heights neighborhood of Edina and have three children.
-She has served on the Edina Public School's Gifted Advisory Committees, the Edina Soccer Board and has been an active school and community volunteer.
+She is on the Board of the MN Elder Justice Center, served on the Edina Public School's Gifted Advisory Committees, the Edina Soccer Board and has been an active school and community volunteer.
 Mamie is an Economics and Political Science graduate of the University of Wisconsin and Harvard Law School.

 Tom Gump, Vice President

 Tom Gump is a lawyer and real estate developer serving as "of counsel" with Stier Law Offices.
 He is President-Elect of Edina Morningside Rotary Club, which recently named him "Rotarian of the Year."
 He was Chair of the Community Involvement Programs Board of Directors and served on the Parks and Trails Council of Minnesota Board.
 He also chaired Edina's Construction Board of Appeals.
 Tom and his family live in the Sunnyside neighborhood of Edina.

 Steven is the Managing Partner of Abdo Eick & Meyers LLP.
 He has 22 years of experience auditing local governments in Minnesota and regularly conducts client seminars on audit preparation, internal controls and GASB Statement implementation and compliance.

 Steven has an accounting degree from Minot State University and lives in Minnetonka with his wife Jennifer and their three children.